Israeli app developer Zemingo on acquisition trail

-TEL AVIV Zemingo, Israel's biggest mobile applications developer, is on the hunt for more acquisitions to help it to double annual sales.
+TEL AVIV, April 16 Zemingo, Israel's biggest mobile applications developer, is on the hunt for more acquisitions to help it to double annual sales.

 Zemingo Chairman Zvi Frank sold his web-conferencing company Interwise to AT&T for $130 million in 2007.
 At Zemingo he employs 80 workers and is seeking to hire 50 more this year.